In This Article

 Also, freezing your eggs is quite expensive—I learned at the breakfast that it can cost anywhere from $10,000 to $12,000 plus an annual storage fee of $600 to $800, and insurance doesn't cover it (unless the patient has cancer), so it's not always a feasible choice.
-Luckily we come bearing good news: Shefali Shastri, MD, gave us some insight on steps you can take, in terms of diet and lifestyle, to be more fertile.
+Luckily we come bearing good news: Shefali Shastri, MD, gave us some insight on steps you can take, in terms of lifestyle and diet, to be more fertile.
 But first, she shared some important information on infertility.

 What Are the Signs and Symptoms of Infertility?

 The outward symptoms of infertility aren't always overtly apparent.
 Says Shastri, "You can have a young woman in her 20s with regular menses, in great shape with a major infertility issue.
 If a couple has been trying for over a year (if younger than age 35) or for over six months (if over age 35) without success, they should see an infertility specialist who can fully assess the patient and the partner.

 "In some instances, there may be signs such as irregular or no menses, painful periods or pain with intercourse, or even a specific family history of miscarriages or early menopause [Ed. note: which can begin at age 35], which would be of concern and require additional evaluation."
 Shastri adds that a woman's fertility is not always to blame; her male partner may be infertile or have erectile dysfunction.